1. Introduction to Tajima Embroidery Machines

 5.1 Daily Care Routine

-- Rotary Hook Lubrication: Apply 3–4 drops of oil to the rotary hook rail every 3–4 hours of sewing time.
-Use Tajima tools USA needle-point applicator for precision, and adjust intervals based on thread break frequency.
+- Rotary hook lubrication: Apply 3–4 drops to the rotary hook rail every 3–4 hours of sewing time; use a needle-point applicator and adjust intervals by break frequency.

-- Thread Trimming Area: Remove the needle plate and use compressed air to clear out lint and thread residue.
+- Thread trimming area: Remove the needle plate and use compressed air to clear lint and residue.

-- Take-Up Lever Guide Rail: Wipe clean with a dry cloth to prevent dust buildup.
+- Take-up lever guide rail: Wipe with a dry cloth to prevent dust buildup.

-- Drive Shafts: Oil the needle bar and presser foot drive shafts daily for smooth, quiet operation.
+- Drive shafts: Oil needle bar and presser foot drive shafts daily.

-- Manual Color Change: Every two weeks, manually cycle through colors to check needle alignment.
+- Manual color change: Every two weeks, cycle colors to check alignment.

-- Drive System Cleaning: Every three months, use compressed air on the X and Y-axis drive systems to prevent debris-related errors.
+- Drive system cleaning: Every three months, use compressed air on X and Y axes.

-- Greasing: Every three to six months, grease key components like the take-up lever drive cam, rollers, presser foot cam, and case linear section.
+- Greasing every three to six months: Take-up lever drive cam, rollers, presser foot cam, and case linear section.

 5.2 Troubleshooting Thread Breaks